Best tablets Buying Guide: Welcome to What Hi-Fi?'s round-up of the best tablets you can buy in 2020.

 The best tablet for you will come down to how you want to use it.
-If you're gaming, you'll want one with tons of power, while if you're only sending the occasional email, you can save yourself some money and get yourself a less premium model.
+If you're gaming, you'll want one with tons of power and long battery life, while if you're only sending the occasional email, you can save yourself some money and get yourself a cheaper model.

-We've rounded up the best 2019 tablet choices so you can find your perfect partner.
+We've rounded up the best 2020 tablet choices so you can find your perfect partner.
 With models big and small, cheap and pricey, there's sure to be something that fits your needs.
-And with Black Friday around the corner, it's a good time to be keeping an eye out for bargains.

 If you're on a tight budget, Amazon's tablets are always worth a look.
 At just £50, the Fire 7 is exceptionally good value – as long as you don't expect mind-blowing AV quality, you'll be pleasantly surprised.
 Amazon has given this model a warmer colour palette, making for more realistic skin tones, and as long as you don't go nitpicking for detail and contrast ratios, it's perfectly watchable (especially for kids' cartoons, which we suspect will be its main use).
 The sound is nicely balanced and suitably detailed, too.
-And because it's an older model, its already cheap price is now discounted (and could be even further on Amazon Prime Day).
+And because it's an older model, its already cheap price is now discounted.
 Buy buy buy!